9 Steps to Starting Your Florida Business

 Do I need a license to start a business in Florida?

-+Whether or not you need a license will depend on your business.
-Because there’s no general, state-level business license in Florida, many businesses don’t need license.
-However, if you work in a specialized field or certain industry (health care, food service), you’ll probably need a license or permit to operate.
+Whether or not you need a license will depend on your business.
+Because there’s no general, state-level business license in Florida, many businesses don’t need licensing.
+However, if you work in a specialized field or certain industry like health care or food service, you’ll probably need a license or permit to operate.

 $149